0n0n0m0uz/Amazon_Market_Research_Network_Graph/README.md

 ## Final Project for Team 181 - CSE6242 - Amazon Co-Purchasing Network Graphing Tool

-We designed a tool for aspiring entrepreneurs seeking to get involved with Amazon FBA or have a side hustle.
-It is very overwhelming for people to know where to being.
-We saw a need for a tool that could take advantage of publicly available Amazon Co-Purchasing datasets.
-By allowing users to select a produuct category of interest and drill down into deeper layers of granularity they may discover product niches, relationships between products they were not aware existed, or groups of products commonly purchased together.
+We designed a tool for aspiring entrepreneurs seeking to get involved with Amazon FBA or start a side hustle.
+We learned from peers that it was overwhelming for people to know where to begin and therefore saw a need for an automated tool that could take advantage of publicly available Amazon Co-Purchasing datasets to make their mission a bit more manageable.
+By allowing users to select a product category of interest and slice and dice, while drilling down into deeper layers of granularity they may discover product niches, relationships between products they were not aware existed or groups of products commonly purchased together.